slowernews/wisdom-tldr/chapters/chapter_appendix.md

 /r/buyitforlife

 house + work + third place (coffeeshop)

-How does really traveling differ from a standard vacation?

 Since he has taken the red pill his hobbies are: working out, writing, mentoring, harem management and self improvement.
 -->